bustle/bluestream/README.md

 [![Build Status](https://travis-ci.org/bustle/bluestream.svg?branch=master)](https://travis-ci.org/bustle/bluestream) [![Try bluestream on RunKit](https://badge.runkitcdn.com/bluestream.svg)](https://npm.runkit.com/bluestream)

-A collection of NodeJS Streams and stream utilities that work well with promises and async functions.
+Bluestream is a collection of NodeJS Streams and stream utilities that work well with promises and async functions.
 Think `through2-concurrent` with promise support.
 The goal is to reduce the edge cases when mixing streams and promises.
-In general Promises are slower than callbacks but these streams a lot more forgiving than node core.
+In general, Promises are slower than callbacks, but these streams are a lot more forgiving than node core.

 Written in typescript, designed in NYC.